edgio-docs/edgio-docs/guides/cli.md

 ### init

-Run in an existing app to add all required packages and files need to publish your app on the Moovweb XDN
+Run in an existing app to add all required packages and files need to publish your app on {{ PRODUCT_NAME }}

 #### Example